yashacode/ugh/README.md

 Do you ever feel unmotivated when coding?
 Stuck?
-Drained of motivation? ugh.
+Drained of inspiration? ugh.

 ~~~
 install.packages("devtools")